learn-co-curriculum/dsc-bayes-theorem/README.md

 With one silly example out of the way, let's examine a more practical example from natural language processing.
 In fact, this is an example you'll further flesh out later this section.

 A common introductory example to natural language processing or classification is spam.
 While you may enjoy spam in a can, you probably don't enjoy getting spam in your inbox.
+Bayes' theorem can serve as a natural classification method in these scenarios.
+Assume that the word "offer" (as in Special Offer, We Have an Offer for You, or Don't Miss This Offer!) occurs in 73% of the spam messages you receive.
+In comparison, only 10% of your desired mail contains the word "offer".
+If 20% of the messages you receive are spam, and you receive another message with the word "offer", what is the probability that it is spam?

+As you might have guessed, you can solve this using Bayes' Theorem!

+First, set up the problem:

+$P(Spam|Offer) = \frac{P(Offer|Spam)P(Spam)}{P(Offer)}$

+Then substituting some of the immediate knowledge we have from the scenario:

+$P(Spam|Offer) = \frac{.73 \bullet .20}{P(Offer)}$

+Finally, the probability of receiving an email with the word "offer", P(Offer), can be evaluated by decomposing it into the two subsets spam and not spam:

+$P(Offer) = P(Spam)\bullet P(Offer|Spam) + P(~Spam) \bullet P(Offer | ~Spam)$
+$P(Offer) = .20 \bullet .73 + .8 \bullet .10$
+$P(Offer) = .146 + .08$
+$P(Offer) = .226$

+Finally, substituting this into the original Bayes formula you have:

+$P(Spam|Offer) = \frac{.73 \bullet .20}{P(Offer}$
+$P(Spam|Offer) = \frac{.73 \bullet .20}{.226}$
+$P(Spam|Offer) = .5615$

+As you can see, while spam has a much higher occurrence of the word "offer", the prescence of the word alone does not provide strong confidence that the message is spam.
+To provide more statistical power, you will eventually extend Bayes' Theorem to multiple observations simultaneously using the relative probabilities of multiple words.

+## Summary

+In this lesson, you were introduced to Bayes' Theorem, and saw how it can be used to quanitify conditional probabilities.
+With that, let's turn to some more simple examples for you to practice and deepen your understanding.